kubev2v/forklift-console-plugin/packages/types/README.md

 ### Setting the models color and abbr.

 The model constant is auto generated with `abbr` that defaults to first two letters of the kind, and undefined `color`.
-It is sometimes advisable to manual change the defualts.
+It is sometimes advisable to manual change the defaults.

 for example: